US Fed official optimistic on economic outlook

-But Federal Reserve Vice Chair Randal Quarles said it is too soon to say the economy is at a turning point, and even with the possibility growth could accelerate, he seemed less concerned about the threat of inflation.
+But Federal Reserve Vice Chair Randal Quarles said it is too soon to say the economy is at a turning point, and while he acknowledged the possibility growth could accelerate, he seemed less concerned about the threat of inflation.

 "I am fairly optimistic about the current state of the economy," Quarles said in a speech to business economists, adding that "it has been quite some time since the economic environment has looked as favorable as it does now."